-During January 25-31, the LMB was affected by three main weather factors.
-These include (i) The weak high pressure area covered upper parts during the week; (ii) the southerly and southeasterly wind prevailed over the lower central and eastern parts during Jan 27-29; and (iii) the weak northeast monsoon prevailed over the Gulf of Thailand.
+During January 18-24, the LMB was affected by three main weather factors.
+These include (i) The high-pressure area covered the upper parts almost the entire week accompanied with the upper westerly wind prevailing over the northern and central parts on the last day of the week; (ii) the south-westerly wind prevailed over the northern and central parts on 22 Jan; and (iii) the weak northeast monsoon prevailed over the southern part throughout the week.

-These conditions caused unusual rain and cool weather in the northern part throughout the week while rainfall was found in the other parts during the second half of the week.
+These conditions caused unusual rain and cool weather to occur in the northern part throughout the week while rainfall was found in the other parts during the second half of the week.